pgomez-r/inception/guide/09_DOCKER_WORDPRESS.md

 Then, we will pass several arguments `ARG` from our .env file to the Dockerfile: the version of php -to make easier to install all extensions of the same version-, the database info -name, user and pass-, the domain name for our website and another user for wordpress, aside from the 'owner' -admin- of the site, which will be the same as the database owner.

-All these variables will be needed during the building of the image, specially for the scripts that will expand them to set the configurations and setup for wordpress.
+All these variables will be needed during the building of the image, but also for the wordpress setup script that will be executed in running time.
+As the `ARG` instruction only works for building-time, we will convert those into environment variables so the container has them when is up and running. **Not sure if this is a good practice, regarding security...**

 > Remember to add whatever of these variables to `inception/src/.env` if you do not have them yet, for example the second wordpress user:
 ``WP_USER=rick